 Parameters

-@qb_name: the name of the query block to which the hint is applied.
-This parameter is optional.
+@qb_name: Optional.
+Specifies the query block to which the hint applies.

 Examples

-In the following query, the NO_OUTER_TO_INNER hint is used to prohibit query rewriting that converts outer joins to inner joins.
+The following example uses the NO_OUTER_TO_INNER hint to disable query rewriting that converts OUTER JOIN to INNER JOIN.

--- The condition in the `WHERE` clause may implicitly indicate an inner join.
-The `NO_OUTER_TO_INNER` hint ensures that the outer join logic remains unchanged.
+-- The `WHERE` clause condition may implicitly imply an inner join.
+The `NO_OUTER_TO_INNER` hint ensures that the logic of the outer join is preserved.

 SELECT /*+ NO_OUTER_TO_INNER */ *